 FDR created the American Dream and greatest economy of all time.
 He did it during a mature capitalism like today and with just a handful of policies.
 Eleanor took her husband’s empathetic Second Bill of Rights (1944) to the newly formed United Nations as the Universal Declaration of Human Rights in 1948.
 Japan, Italy, Germany, Austria, and other European countries, lost the war but won the peace – when these rights were added into their constitutions by the Marshall Plan – which was necessary due to millions of civilian deaths after the war – caused by starvation and disease.
 Today these are the only G7s nations with advancing economies and the average paid vacation days in these countries is six-weeks; Italy has eight – and all have great universal healthcare, great schools and free university in many cases, much lower taxes than the U.S. private insurance scams, home nursing care, pensions, on and on.

 FDR’s policies included 20-years of Wealth Distribution (80% estate taxes) and Income Distribution (92% income tax) for the rich, Nationalism, Full-employment, single income families, a strong empathetic social contract, debt-forgiveness, low cost-of-living, and affordable home ownership

-CSQ’s theses, courseware, and articles explain sustainable policies in government, business, science, and non-theory-based Transition Economics – and many are also summarized in the pull-down Policy menus above
+CSQ Research theses, courseware, and articles explain sustainable policies in government, business, science, and non-theory-based Transition Economics – and many are also summarized in the pull-down Policy menus above

 Social Contract is the biggest problem of our time – or of any other in human history.
 Why?
 Because today’s 70-year-old monetary system cycle is the first to mature to a normal imbalance within a mature nuclear era.
 By the timing of World War commencements in 1914 and 1939 – which were the result of our two previous low social contracts and mature capitalisms, we are within just ten years of the correctable 100% destruction of most living things on this planet by a World War III.
 Climate is a minor correctible issue in comparison and climate has never led to World Wars.
 Low Social Contracts lead to major wars reliably in history.